Innmind/documentation/docs/tools.md

 ### macOS App

 Instead of manually executing the CLI commands you can use this [macOS app](https://github.com/Innmind/macOS-tooling).
-You only to specify the organization you want to visualize and the app will fetch everything necessary.
+You only need to specify the organization you want to visualize and the app will fetch everything necessary.

 ![](assets/dependency-graph/macOS-app.png)